gbv/jskos-tools/README.md

 Aliases: `deepCopy`

 #### getAllUris
 Returns all possible URIs for a JSKOS object.
 Takes into consideration both the uri and identifier properties, as well as different variants of those identifiers.
+Returns an empty array if object is `null`.

 ```js
 jskos.getAllUris(object)
 ```

 #### compare
 Compares two objects based on their URIs, using `getAllUris`.
+Returns `true` if both objects are `null`.

 ```js
 jskos.compare(object1, object2)